So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 Absolutely true.

-One hundred percent the case.
+100% the case.

-And they're trying to make sure that they shore up only those uh Dems in office that have either a very high likelihood or at least a better than even likelihood of winning, they're gonna cut off some of the rest.
+And they're trying to make sure that they shore up only those Dems in office that have either a very high likelihood or at least a better than even likelihood of winning.

-A lot of the drive-by now, a lot of the drive-by now media, uh, they are going to try to create A perception of a smooth transition of this bold and amazing Obamacare plan, which was just forced through through the slimy budgetary trick of reconciliation,
+A lot of the drive-by now, a lot of the drive-by-now media, they are going to try to create a perception of a smooth transition of this bold and amazing Obamacare plan,

-had to go to a 5-4 decision in the Supreme Court, pass without a single Republican vote, in an era when we all agree that the current state of entitlements is unacceptable and unsustainable into the future.
+which was just forced through through the slimy budgetary trick of reconciliation, had to go to a 5-4 decision of the Supreme Court, passed without a single Republican vote, in an era when we all agree that the current state of entitlements is unacceptable and unsustainable into the future.

 Barack Obama's legacy is creating essentially a new vast entitlement without any bipartisan backing whatsoever.

-The most divisive ideologically, and polling shows this, the most divisive thing that President Obama has done is in fact passing this Obamacare legislation.
+The most divisive, ideologically, and polling shows this, the most divisive thing that President Obama has done is in fact passing this Obamacare legislation.

 The widest ideological divide between Republicans and Democrats is on Obamacare.